Tetley History, Family Crest & Coats of Arms

 - Emily Denton Tetley, aged 44, who settled in America from Hoylake, in 1905

-- Alfred Edward Tetley, aged 32, who emigrated to the United States from Liverpool, in 1905
+- Alfred Edward Tetley, aged 32, who immigrated to the United States from Liverpool, in 1905

-- Alan S. A. Tetley, aged 18, who emigrated to the United States from Basseterre, St. Kitts, in 1908
+- Alan S. A. Tetley, aged 18, who immigrated to the United States from Basseterre, St. Kitts, in 1908

 - Edmund Herbert Tetley, aged 45, who landed in America from Leeds, England, in 1914

-- Helen Theodora Tetley, aged 28, who emigrated to the United States from London, England, in 1914
+- Helen Theodora Tetley, aged 28, who immigrated to the United States from London, England, in 1914

 - ...
 (More are available in all our PDF Extended History products and printed products wherever possible.)